 Method 9 Print the patches

 You need to fuse an iron on adhesive to the back of a cotton sheet before feeding it onto your inkjet printer.
 Adjust your printer settings to heavy paper setting and Print out the designs you have designed on the computer.
-Checkout this post on making clothing labels for more details
+Checkout this post on inkjet fabric printing for more details

 Method 10 3D Sew on Patches.